If you were to consider the three most frustrating things about being an online user, what would they be?

 For me it would be a poor user experience, poorly written content and of course…

-How many times have you bailed on a blog because it took too long to load?
+How many times have you bailed on a website because it took too long to load?

 More times than you can count I’ll bet.

 A slow loading website can spell doom, which is why today I’m going to show you how to speed up WordPress.

 Once you’ve implemented these easy and quick adjustments, you’ll find that your traffic shoots up, along with your conversions.

 Website Speed is Everything: Why You Should Care About Loading Times